robsoncouto/usbaspmidi/README.md

 This is meant to be a gimmick.
 I just needed a converter to test a keyboard, so I hacked away morecat_labs code to work with the usbasp in some minutes.

 You will need additional circuitry to condition the midi signal.
 I use a 6n137 opt-isolator for midi in.

+A write-up about this project is available at https://dragaosemchama.com/en/2018/10/usbasp-as-a-midi-adapter/